Skip to content Skip to footer

 Why we need The ADINA Act

-Transparency is overdue – Medications are ingested, inhaled, or applied to the body, and can cause the same serious or even life-threatening reactions as food… Yet there is no requirement to label these ingredients on prescriptions or over the counter medication in the U.S.
+• Transparency is overdue – Medications are ingested, inhaled, or applied to the body, and can cause the same serious or even life-threatening reactions as food… Yet in the U.S. there is no requirement to label these ingredients in medication.

 It’s just a label to some.
 But for millions with food allergies and gluten sensitivity, it’s everything.